 The remarkable stories in Tough tunnel back and forth between the West Coast’s present and its gold-mining past.
 They explore rugged lives lived out against rugged landscapes.
 But the stories also find moments of grace, solace and unlikely triumph.
 With unflinching honesty and dramatic flair, Amy Head gives us a new view of a place and a people on the margins.

-Tough was included in the NZ Listener and Metro best book lists for 2013.
+Tough was included in the NZ Listener and Metro best book lists for 2013, and was the winner of the NZSA Hubert Church Best First Book Award for Fiction in 2014.

 ‘...vividly brought to life and full of imaginative flourishes of minutely observed language.’